 The Group borrows for operations at variable rates using its trust receipts facilities.
-The Group's interest earning financial assets are mainly short term in nature and are mostly placed in short term deposits.
+The Group's interest earning financial assets are mainly short term in nature and are mostly placed in short term funds and cash at banks.

 Exposure to interest rate risk